-The objective of this work is to investigate whether the simultaneous application of the bounds on the Branching Ratios (BR) of 3-body lepton decays is enough to achieve model-independent useful results regarding the masses of three species of exotic particles: an exotic flavor violating neutral scalar s, a doubly-charged scalar bilepton $Y^{\pm\pm}$ and a doubly-charged vector bilepton $U^{\pm\pm}$.
+The objective of this work is to investigate whether the simultaneous application of the bounds on the Branching Ratios (BR) of 3-body lepton decays is enough to achieve useful results - or isolate the sector of theory space where said results are valuable - regarding the masses of three species of exotic particles: an exotic flavor violating neutral scalar s, a doubly-charged scalar bilepton $Y^{\pm\pm}$ and a doubly-charged vector bilepton $U^{\pm\pm}$.
 Most important in our discussion is the vector bilepton, a rare particle present most notably in 3-3-1 models [23-25] and SU(15) GUT [26, 27], which entails unitary mixing.
 Nevertheless, special attention will be paid on the occurring interferences when two distinct bosons are mediating the decays, to observe that such effects can impact in a meaningful way bounds on new BSM degrees of freedom.